-A key element emerging from lean development revolves around building the right product the first time, which requires firms do the marketing before writing the first line of code.
+A key element emerging from lean development revolves around building the right product the first time, which requires firms to do the marketing before writing the first line of code.

 Although you’ll find a lot about marketing a new product on other posts, let’s look at the basic elements you need to market as you plan your new product:

 - Customer niche — customers buy solutions, not products.
-Hence ensure your new product solves a problem consumers face or you product solves the problem better than existing products in a meaningful way.
+Hence ensure your new product solves a problem consumers face or your product solves the problem better than existing products in a meaningful way.
 Creating an app no one wants or needs is a waste of time and money.
 Even first-mover won’t save you if customers don’t want your app or you don’t offer distinct advantages over your competitors.

 - What features/ benefits do customers want in your app?

 - Test the user experience (UX) to ensure the app you plan includes intuitive navigation and meets customer standards for usability.
-A variety of tools existing that allow brands to create prototypes without writing any code.
+A variety of tools exist that allow brands to create prototypes without writing any code.
 Many generate clickable prototypes to accurately gauge the user experience across a number of devices.

 - How much will customers pay for your app?
-Alternatively, what types of monetization work for your product.
+Alternatively, what types of monetization work for your product?

 With adequate marketing and testing, your app is off to a good start.